 - Go early and on weekdays.
 If you can get to the more popular museums as soon as they open, you will probably have a much better experience.
 And, of course, avoiding weekends and school vacations is ideal.

 We hope you enjoy Amsterdam as much as we did.
 We’d love to hear your tips for what we should do next time we visit!
-Because we know we’ll definitely be back again soon…
+Because we know we’ll definitely be back to visit Amsterdam and the rest of the Netherlands again soon…

 Special thanks to Amsterdam Marketing for providing us with I amsterdam City Cards for this trip.
 We’d also like to thank Amsterdam Circleline Sightseeing for complimentary tickets to their hop-on-hop-off boat.
 As well as Blue Boat Amsterdam Canal Cruises for hosting us on their evening tour.
 As always, all opinions are our own.